 At this time, SAVE International is no longer approving Module I or II workshops.
-Already approved workshops are valid until September 1, 2017.
 New training materials are being developed that will replace the current Module I and II workshops.
-These new workshops will be the Value Methodology Fundamentals I and Value Methodology Fundamentals II.
-The workshop material will be available after the 2017 Value Summit in August.
-VM Fundamentals I and II workshops will operate through a licensing model to use the training materials.
+These new workshops will be the Value Methodology Fundamentals (VMF) 1 and 2.

 SECTION I - Approval Objectives & General Considerations